AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 ## Optimize business processes and profitability

-- Advanced Reporting - Gain valuable insights at a glance with dynamic product, order, and customer reports, powered by [Business Intelligence](https://docs.magento.com/mbi/).
+- [!DNL Advanced Reporting] - Gain valuable insights at a glance with dynamic product, order, and customer reports, powered by [Business Intelligence](https://docs.magento.com/mbi/).

 - Dashboard Snapshots - Knowing what is of interest on your site is crucial to maximize your marketing budget.
 Use this [information on your dashboard](admin-dashboard.md) to determine what you should cross- and up-sell to loyal customers, or which products to put on sale.

-- Taxes - Manage your [taxes](https://docs.magento.com/user-guide/tax/taxes.html) with native tools, or add third-party extensions from [Commerce Marketplace](https://marketplace.magento.com/){:target="_blank"}.
+- Taxes - Manage your [taxes](https://docs.magento.com/user-guide/tax/taxes.html) with native tools, or add third-party extensions from [[!DNL Commerce Marketplace]](https://marketplace.magento.com/){:target="_blank"}.

 -  Automated Business Rules - Set up [automated business rules](https://docs.magento.com/user-guide/marketing/price-rules-cart.html) that define product relationships and use price rules that trigger discounts based on various conditions.